A derivability criterion based on the existence of adjunctions: Preliminaries.

 \begin{thm}\emph{(\cite{Q})} Let $F:\mc{M}\rightarrow \mc{D}$ be a functor from a Quillen model category $\mc{M}$ to a category $\mc{D}$.
 If $F$ sends weak equivalences between cof{i}brant objects to weak equivalences, then the left derived functor of $F$ exists and may be computed composing $F$ with a cof{i}brant replacement.
 Dually, if $F$ sends weak equivalences between f{i}brant objects to weak equivalences, then the right derived functor of $F$ exists and may be computed composing $F$ with a f{i}brant replacement. \end{thm}

-\begin{obs} Although no mention to absoluteness is made in the original form of the above theorem, those derived functors obtained through cof{i}brant or f{i}brant resolutions are easily seen to be absolute derived functors (see \cite[p.2]{M}).
-Also, cof{i}brant or f{i}brant resolutions induce a derivability structure in the sense of \cite{KM} on the model category.
-Therefore the theorem above is a particular case of the derivability criterion given in loc. cit., where the derived functors obtained are absolute. \end{obs}
+\begin{obs} Although no mention to absoluteness is made in the original form of the above theorem, those derived functors obtained through cof{i}brant or f{i}brant resolutions are easily seen to be absolute derived functors (see \cite[p.2]{M}). \end{obs}

-\begin{obs} Previous theorem shows that a suf{f}{i}cient condition on a functor def{i}ned on a model category for being absolutely right derivable is that it preserves weak equivalences between f{i}brant objects.
+Previous theorem shows that a suf{f}{i}cient condition on a functor def{i}ned on a model category for being absolutely right derivable is that it preserves weak equivalences between f{i}brant objects.
 Indeed, some authors directly def{i}ne the (absolute) right derived functor of such a functor as its composition with a f{i}brant replacement, instead as its (absolute) right Kan extension.
-Both def{i}nitions agree in this case by the above theorem.\\ But note however that this is not a necessary condition on a functor to be absolutely right derivable: there are functors that do not preserve weak equivalences between f{i}brant objects but still admit an absolute right derived functor.
-An example is the internal hom of dg-categories, that will be studied in section \ref{dM}. \end{obs}
+Both def{i}nitions agree in this case by the above theorem.\\

+But note however that this is not a necessary condition on a functor to be absolutely right derivable: just consider a model category in which \textit{all} objects are fibrant, for instance the projective model structure on complexes of abelian groups.
+With this example in mind it is clear that there are many functors that do not preserve weak equivalences between f{i}brant (i.e. all) objects but still admit an absolute right derived functor.
+Another example is the internal hom of dg-categories (see section \ref{dM}).